xjtang/newfusion/README.md

 fusion_BRDF - Generate BRDF correction coefficients
 fusion_SwathSub - Create subset of the MODIS swath based on geolocation of Landsat images
 fusion_Fusion - The main fusion process
-fusion_FusionBRDF - The main fusion process with BRDF correction
+fusion_BRDFusion - The main fusion process with BRDF correction
+fusion_Change - Calculate difference image and change image
 fusion_WriteHDF - Write the final outputs to new HDF files
+fusion_WriteETM - Reproject and write difference image to ETM image

 **Supplimental Scripts:**